 The Group has transactional currency exposures.
 Such exposures arise from sales by operating units in currencies other than the units' functional currencies.
-During the year ended 31 December 2020, approximately 12.8% (2019: 10.6%) of the Group's sales were denominated in currencies other than the functional currencies of the operating units making the sale.
+During the year ended 31 December 2021, approximately 15.2% (2020: 12.8%) of the Group's sales were denominated in currencies other than the functional currencies of the operating units making the sale.
 Such exposures also arise from bank balances and bank loans denominated in currencies other than the units' functional currencies.
+The Group currently does not have a foreign exchange hedging policy.
+However, management monitors foreign exchange exposure and will consider hedging significant foreign exchange exposure should the need arise.